Some Advice For Running A Church Biblically

 - Hymnals & song books: Are there any songs we should avoid singing because they promote unbiblical theology?
 This very often involves songs that are man-centered rather than God-centered.
 Songs that say little if anything about the wonderful attributes of God and songs that have the word “I” all over the place.
 See our article “Modern Man-Centered Christian Music” for more information on the subject of biblical music.

 - Education of children: Are we unknowingly doing the same thing as the public schools to dumb down our children?
 Do we even know how to biblically correct and discipline our own children?
-When we gather as a church, do we segregate children by age so they won’t have any higher thinking individuals to learn from, to look up to and when necessary, be corrected by?
+When we gather as a church, do we segregate children by age so they won’t have very many mature individuals to learn from, to look up to, to pattern their behavior after or be corrected by?
+Are we talking down to them or are we challenging them to think critically and ask questions?
 Do we teach them the morals and ethics they are not learning in school?
 Do we teach them WHY evolution is a gigantic fraud invented by God-hating secular humanists?
 Do we teach them about BOTH the temporal consequences of sin (disease, broken relationships, etc.) as well as the eternal consequences of sin?

 - Discipleship literature: What discipleship literature are we using now – if any – and is it really biblical, solid, life-changing or is it just mediocre and perhaps even unbiblical?
 Where can we get really powerful discipleship materials (see here for some excellent Christian discipleship literature) and how can we start using such materials in the spiritual growth of the believers in our church?
 The literature should cover issues that the world is so busy attacking and areas that so many churches are negligent in teaching: